wxGlade/wxGlade/sphinx/tutorial.rst

 1. Select "File->New" to **create a new file** and "File->Save" to save a .wxg file to a directory.
 2. **Add the frame**:

-   * click on the Frame icon |frame| on the "Windows" line of the *Palette* window
+   * click on the Frame icon |frame| on the "Windows" line of the *Palette*
    * as class name, enter :guilabel:`CalculatorFrame`: |NewFrame_CalculatorFrame|

-3. A frame with a sizer |sizer| and one slot is now visible in the *Tree* and *Design* window (there the slot is visualized by a hatched area)
+3. A frame with a sizer |sizer| and one slot is now visible in the *Tree* and the *Design* window (there the slot is visualized by a hatched area)
 4. It would be possible to place controls directly on the frame, but usually a **panel** is added first, as a frame is really just a frame around the other things. |br|
    To add the panel:

-   * in the *Palette* window (again on the "Windows" line) click on the Panel icon |panel| to start the placement
+   * in the *Palette* of the main window (again on the "Windows" line) click on the Panel icon |panel|
+     to start the placement
-   * in the *Tree* or *Design* window, click in the slot to place the panel there
+   * in the *Tree* control or the *Design* window, click in the slot to place the panel there

 5. On the panel we need a **vertical box sizer** with six slots:

-   * in the *Palette* window on the "Sizer" line click on the BoxSizer icon |sizer| to start the placement
+   * in the *Palette* on the "Sizer" line click on the BoxSizer icon |sizer| to start the placement
-   * in the Tree or Design window, click on the panel to place the sizer there
+   * in the *Tree* or the *Design* window, click on the panel to place the sizer there
    * a dialog will open
    * set "Orientation"  to :guilabel:`Vertical` and the number of slots to :guilabel:`6`  |NewSizer_CalculatorVertical|